-The article "In Pursuit of Wildness: Canyon de Chelly National Monument" by Robert Griego was published on the "RoadRUNNER Travel & Touring" website on 9/22/20.
+The article "In Pursuit of Wildness: Canyon de Chelly National Monument" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 9/22/20.

 |"The heart of the Navajo Nation"|